-- B1 Demonstrate analytical skills to evaluate the principles and outcomes of care from the perspectives of both patient and practitioner within the clinical environment of Chinese Medicine. - Articulate reasoned arguments and challenge traditionally held assumptions relating to health and well-being. - B3 Utilise a range of research strategies for improving personal and professional standards in the practice of Acupuncture.
+- B1 Evaluate the principles and outcomes of care from the perspectives of both patient and practitioner within the clinical environment of Complementary therapies. - B2 Articulate reasoned arguments and challenge traditionally held assumptions relating to health and well-being. - B3 Utilise a range of research strategies for improving personal and professional standards in the practice of complementary therapies.